jimeUWOshkosh/Asterisk/README.txt

-This project got postponed
+This project back on

    Pulled out the backup OBi110
-     DID NOT update the firmware!!!
+     DID NOT update the firmware this time!!!

    Stuff I learned about AT&T
       We will get calls with no phone number